Your smile deserves the best, and the best is at keeping your teeth healthy.

-Extracting a tooth can be one of the most complicated and unpredictable parts of the dental practice especially if the coronal part of the tooth has fractured off in the case of tooth decay or internal resorption.
+Extracting a tooth can be one of the most complicated and unpredictable parts of the dental practice, significantly if the coronal part of the tooth has fractured off in the case of tooth decay or internal resorption.

 Here is what we mentioned about an easy and predictable way to extract those teeth roots without the need to remove the facial or lingual bone.

 Before leaving the dentist’s office, a gauze pack may be applied.
-The extraction site to reduce bleeding.
-Leave the gauze in your mouth for about 30 to 45 minutes after that.
+The extraction site reduces bleeding.
+Leave the gauze in your mouth for 30 to 45 minutes afterward.
 Remove the gauze and apply fresh damp gauze to the area.
-If you have nausea or vomiting or notice heavier bleeding, contact your dentist immediately.
+Contact your dentist immediately if you have nausea or vomiting or notice heavier bleeding.

 Continue to floss and brush your teeth twice daily.
 But avoid the teeth next to the healing socket gently.
 Rinse your mouth but avoid mouthwash for the first few days.
-If you follow these simple guidelines your mouth should be back to normal.
+If you follow these simple guidelines, your mouth should return to normal.